PCB Surface Treatment Techniques: Immersion Gold vs. Gold Plating

 The PCB immersion gold process, also known as electroless immersion gold (ENIG), entails the deposition of a thicker layer through a chemical redox reaction method.
 It is a type of electroless nickel gold deposition that achieves a thicker gold layer.
 During PCB immersion gold, the board is immersed in a chemical bath containing a complexing agent and a reducing agent.
 As the PCB moves through the bath, gold ions and the complexing agent undergo a reaction where gold ions (Au3+) are reduced to elemental gold (Au0).
 This gold adheres uniformly to the PCB surface, forming a continuous gold film.

-PCB gold plating, also known as “electroplating gold,” “electroplating nickel gold plate,” “electrolytic gold,” “electric gold,” and “electronickel gold plate,” is divided into soft gold and hard gold.
-Hard gold is typically used for gold finger circuit board products.
-The process involves dissolving nickel and gold (commonly known as gold salt) in chemical solutions.
-The circuit board is immersed in an electroplating tank, and a current is applied to deposit nickel gold plating onto the copper foil surface of the circuit board.
+PCB gold plating, also known as “electroplating gold,” involves dissolving nickel and gold in chemical solutions to deposit nickel gold plating onto the copper foil surface of the circuit board.
 Electronickel gold plating, known for its high hardness, offers increased wear resistance.

-In conclusion, immersion gold and gold plating are two commonly employed surface treatment techniques for enhancing the durability and performance of PCBs.
-Both methods offer benefits such as improved corrosion resistance, excellent electrical conductivity, and solderability.
+In conclusion, both immersion gold and gold plating techniques enhance PCB durability and performance, offering benefits such as improved corrosion resistance and excellent solderability.
 The choice between them depends on specific application requirements and desired finishing characteristics.

 Contact